Web Recorder

 1. In the Select application type, select Browser application.

-2. Next to Use new web recorder script template, enable the toggle to use the Web Recorder.
+2. Next to Use new web recorder script template, enable the toggle to use the Web Recorder, which creates the web script in Playwright format.

 3. In the URL, enter the start page of your web application.